neveTsyUU/CSOPESYRepo-S13/README.md

-# MCO1: Process Scheduler and Command-Line Interface
+# CSOPESY Major Course Output Repository
 ### Created by: CSOPESY Group 10
 - Alog, Lorenz - S13
 - Recto, Rylan - S13
 - Wang, Vince - S13
 - Yu, Steven Aaron - S13

+### Repository Contains
+- MCO1: Process Scheduler and Command Line Interface
+- MCO2: Multitasking OS

 ### Recommended Software to Run the Program
 - It is recommended to run this solution / code on Visual Studio 2022
 - It should at least have the C++ desktop development workload installed

 ### Step by Step Process on How to Run the Code
 1. Once you arrived on the repository, click on Code (the green button)